Tech Made Simple

 Hide your TV cords with a cord-cover kit

 If you are looking for the most discreet option that doesn’t require power tools, a cord cover kit is your answer.
-With D-Line's Cable Raceway on-wall cord covers, you measure and cut the length of cord cover you need, adhere the cover to your wall, place your cords in the cover and snap it closed.
-The cord cover comes in white, beige, a light wood grain, sliver, and black, and in a variety of thicknesses to accommodate few or many cables.
+With D-Line's Cable Raceway on-wall cord covers, you measure and cut the length of cord cover you need, adhere the cover to your wall, place your cords in the cover, and snap it closed.
+The cord cover comes in white, beige, light wood grain, silver, and black and in a variety of thicknesses to accommodate a few or many cables.
 If none of the colors work, the white cover is paintable to match your wall color.
 If you need to run your cables along the bottom of the wall, the D-Line Cord Cover Kit includes rounded joints, t-joints, and right-angle pieces so you can fully customize the configuration and path of your wires.

 Price: starts at $14.99